720p vs 1080p: When Is It Time To Upgrade Your TV?

 A Quick Word About 1080i

-One of the early, competing television formats was 1080i, and it seemed to be the best of both worlds.
+1080i was one of the early competing television formats.
+To many, it seemed the best of both worlds.

 The resolution was higher than the standard 720p resolution that was becoming popular.
-And, it used the same amount of bandwidth as the lower resolution, progressive scanning video.
+However, 1080i used the same amount of bandwidth as the lower-resolution, progressive scanning video.

-However, because it was interlaced, it also had some of the problems as well, like mis-matched video and jaggies where there should be smooth curves.
+However, because it was interlaced, it also had some of the same problems, like mismatched video and jaggies where there should be smooth curves.

 For a brief time, the industry considered 1080i to be better than 720p.
 After further testing, the two resolutions are essentially the same.

 Deinterlaced resolution offers smoother images by default, so a 1080p image will look better than a similar 1080i image.
-Additionally, many TV’s and streaming devices will automatically convert interlaced signals into progressive scanned signals.
+Additionally, many TVs and streaming devices automatically convert interlaced signals into progressive scanned signals.

-In a previous section, I gave you the simple calculation to figure out how many pixels are on your TV screen.
+In a previous section, I gave you a simple calculation to determine how many pixels are on your TV screen.

 That calculation is: